hudspace/gift_project/README.md

 2) Review the requirements.txt file and from the command line, install the required dependencies in order to run the app.
 If you already have python3 and a virtual environment ready to go, these additional steps will include installing django, django debug toolbar, and django rest framework.

-3) Next, navigate to the root folder in the GiftTracker project.
-The root folder is entitled gift_project and contains the manage.py and db.sqlite3 files, along with a few others.
+3) Next, navigate to directory entitled gift_project which contains the manage.py script.

 4) Once you're in that folder, type the following: